kenyangzq/L-BFGS-Full-s2/README.md

 The program is compiled using cmake.
 If the system hasn't installed cmake, then the program may not be compiled in directory other than the clone.

+The code was mainly completed with Alex Vlasiuk in 2016 summer.
 ## Algorithm
 The code is implemented mainly based on the L-BFGS algorithm implemented by PatWie from https://github.com/PatWie/CppNumericalSolvers.git.
 His implementation of the algorithm provides general line search and the l-bfgs solver class.
 We modify the solver and the line search